Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Conclusions and future directions

 \section{Conclusions and future directions}

-We proposed a unifying and scalable approach to computing a family of energy functions employing a Taylor series-based approach for solving a class of parametrized Hamilton-Jacobi-Bellman equations that are at the core of the nonlinear balancing approach.
-The approach was made feasible through deriving a linear tensor structure for the coefficients of the Taylor series, and by heavily exploiting the structure in the resulting structured linear systems with billions of unknowns.
-Two of the numerical examples considered classical control problems for semi-discretized partial differential equations in moderate to large dimensions.
-There, we were able to compute high-fidelity polynomial approximations to both the past and future energy function.
+We proposed a unifying and scalable approach to computing a family of $\cH_\infty$ energy functions.
+We employed Taylor series expansion for solving a class of parametrized HJB equations, which are at the core of nonlinear balanced truncation.
+The proposed approach was made feasible through deriving a linear tensor structure for the coefficients of the Taylor series, and by heavily exploiting that structure in the resulting linear systems with billions of unknowns.
+Our last numerical example considered a classical control problem for semi-discretized PDEs in moderate to large dimensions where we computed high-fidelity polynomial approximations to the $\cH_\infty$ energy functions.
 This computational framework will pave the way to perform nonlinear balanced truncation using the true energy functions (without quadratic approximation and/or without algebraic Gramians) for systems with moderately large dimensions.
-In this work, we considered systems arising from spatial discretization of partial differential equations.
-In future work, we plan to investigate further the convergence of the polynomial approximations to the energy functions.
-Part 2~\cite{KGB_NLBT_PartII_2022} of this paper will further investigate the nonlinear balancing problem, including a novel balance-and-reduce framework for nonlinear systems and the corresponding manifold approximations.
-A further benefit of this approach is that the energy functions in the $\mathcal{H}_\infty$ and HJB balancing methods automatically (as a byproduct) produce controllers for nonlinear systems, see \cite{sahyoun2013reduced} and \cite{scherpen1996hinfty_balancing}.
+In future work, we plan to investigate further the convergence of the polynomial approximations to the energy functions and extend the results to control-affine systems with polynomial input, output and drift terms.
+A further benefit of this approach is that the energy functions in the $\mathcal{H}_\infty$ and HJB balancing methods automatically produce controllers for nonlinear systems, see Section~\ref{sec:NLBal}.
+In \cite{breiten2018polyFeedback_bilinear,almubarak2019infinite,borggaard2019QQR,borggaard2021PQR} it is shown that polynomial control laws have better performance than linear quadratic regulators.